 started with the advent of CTC (Centralized Traffic Control), reliable telephone communication, fax machines, early

 computer models, car readers, centralization, road construction into previously inaccessible locations, and more.

-The Agent/Operator, he or she, performed two entirely different duties.
+The Agent or Operator, he or she, performed two entirely different duties.

 Other duties consisted of copying lineups for local section forces, and often others who required them, from the

 trains via the train order signal, keeping a standard clock, (Time comparison occurred at 10:00 hours daily) keeping the

 station's register book where required.
-In some instances crews had to be called to duty where
+In some instances crews had to be called to duty where crew layovers occurred.

 An Agent's duties were much more complex and varied more widely than the Operator's.
 Basically an Agent was the

 representative of the railway in that community around the station.